derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-11/07/2025 16:23:34 : 3 Database Admins walked into a NoSQL bar.
+12/07/2025 16:21:09 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Waiter: Would you like coffee or tea?
-Programmer: Yes.
+Why are you always smiling?
+That's just my... regular expression.
 <!-- replace-with-joke ends -->